sooperdoob/sooperdoob/README.md

-# Hi there! 👋
+Greetings!

-I'm superd00b, a passionate developer who loves JavaScript, follows best practices, and enjoys coding in my free time.
-I'm also an ethical hacker and Capture The Flag (CTF) enthusiast.
-I believe in writing clean, efficient, and secure code, and I'm always looking for ways to innovate from scratch.
+I go by the handle superd00b, a zealous code crafter deeply entrenched in the realm of JavaScript, adhering fervently to the sacred tenets of best practices.
+When not immersed in the digital ether, you'll find me dabbling in the arcane arts of ethical hacking and engaging in the exhilarating pursuit of Capture The Flag challenges.
+My ethos revolves around the sanctity of clean, streamlined, and impenetrable code, constantly seeking to blaze new trails in the realm of innovation.

-## Skills
+## Skill Matrix

-- JavaScript (Favorite)
+- JavaScript (Supreme)
 - TypeScript
 - Bash
 - Python